blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 modifications applied.
 To avoid creating multiple string allocations consider using a `StringBuilder`_.

-List of Godot's String methods and their equivalent in C#:
+List of Blazium's String methods and their equivalent in C#:

 =======================  ==============================================================
 GDScript                 C#